+Rhizobium inoculant for soybean.
 Most cotton ground probably has not been planted in soybeans before.
 Soybean-specific Rhizobium inoculants should be considered to ensure proper nodulation on such ground.
 On the South Plains soybean inoculant choices include seedbox (both powder and newer seed applied liquid) and in-furrow granular or liquid inoculant.
 Although granular delivers more Rhizobium to the seed than seedbox powder treatments, costs may be considerably higher than seedbox treatments, and liquid costs are somewhere in between.
-If using a seedbox treatment I suggest you avoid the dry powder forms for I don't see much success with any dry seedbox inoculants for other crops in the South Plains.
+If using a seedbox treatment I suggest you use the seed-applied liquid form and avoid the seedbox powder as I see little success with any dry seedbox inoculants for other crops in the South Plains.
 The seed-applied liquids appear to be a significant improvement over seedbox powders (which may blow off the seed in an air-vacuum planter), but if you are still planting into dry soil then irrigating up you could lose much of the bacteria before the irrigation wets the soil.
-If you can apply liquid inoculant in-furrow, application of the same on-seed liquid inoculant delivered much higher nodule counts per plant in first-year research at Lubbock.
-Planters used for planting peanuts are normally equipped for applying liquid inoculant infurrow.
+Texas AgriLife data at Lubbock and Etter notes greatly increased soybean nodulation from using in-furrow liquid inoculants vs. the same material applied wet on seed.
+If you can apply liquid inoculant in-furrow, application is convenient and you will deliver the highest numbers of Rhizobium to the seed.
+Planters used for planting peanuts are normally equipped for applying liquid inoculant in-furrow.

 As soon as growers decide they will plant soybeans, you need to locate Rhizobium inoculant.
 Some years I have found no farm suppliers with unexpired inoculant on hand anywhere in the South Plains and very little in the Panhandle.
-If not available, then call Becker Underwood, 800.232.5907; Nitragin, or EMD CropBioscience, 800.558.1003; or INTX Microbials, 817.905.0343 for information on how to obtain inoculum specific for soybeans.
+If not available, then call regional sales reps for Becker Underwood, (515) 520-2170; Novozymes, (662) 326-0513; or INTX Microbials, (251) 294-0055, for information on how to obtain inoculum specific for soybeans.